avgcampos/myfempy/README.md

 Myfempy is known to work on various flavors of recent Linux, MacOS and Windows.
 Myfempy requires Python 3.

 ### Installation prerequisites, required to build myfempy:
-- [gmsh]() - Gmsh is an open source 3D finite element mesh generator with a built-in CAD engine and post-processor. *Note: needed install manually*
+- [Gmsh]() - Gmsh is an open source 3D finite element mesh generator with a built-in CAD engine and post-processor. *Note: needed install manually*
 - [Python 3.x](https://www.python.org/) - *Python is a programming language that lets you work quickly and integrate systems more effectively.*
 - [Anaconda](https://www.anaconda.com/) - *Anaconda offers the easiest way to perform Python/R data science and machine learning on a single machine.*